netdata/netdata/src/web/server/README.md

 ```

 > If you use 4096 bits for your key and the certificate, Netdata will need more CPU to process the communication.
-> `rsa4096` can be up to 4 times slower than `rsa2048`, so we recommend using 2048 bits.
+> `rsa4096` can be up to four times slower than `rsa2048`, so we recommend using 2048 bits.
 Verify the difference
 > by running:
 >
 > ```sh